 - 1 slice wholemeal bread (for breadcrumbs)

-Put vegetables on to cook whilst you make the pasty.
+3. Put vegetables on to cook whilst you make the pasty (these can cooked by boiling or roasting, both work well).

-For Pastry combine butter, flour and salt with hands until it forms bread crumbs.
+4. Combine butter, flour and salt with you hands until it forms bread crumbs.

-Once vegetables are cooked, turn them off and make the cheese sauce.
+9. Once vegetables are cooked, turn them off and make the creamy cashew sauce.

-Drain the vegetables and add the cashew sauce to the pan (with the veg) and cook together for a couple of minutes on heat.
+11. Drain the vegetables (if boiling) and add the cashew sauce to the pan (with the veg) and cook together for a couple of minutes on heat.
+If using roasted veg, simply put these onto the cooked pie crust and pour over the cashew sauce.

-We have used both fresh and frozen veg for this pie.
-As long as you have chunky vegetables you really can use any vegetables for this.
-We love broccoli, carrots and cauliflower but have even used brussel sprouts which were great!
+We have used both fresh and frozen vegetables for this pie.
+As long as you have chunky vegetables you can use any vegetables for this.
+We love broccoli, carrots, mushrooms (cut chunky), and cauliflower but have also used brussel sprouts which were great!